aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/1000-create-construct-hub.md

 Next, modify the main CDK application to deploy new ConstructHub stack.
 To do this, edit the code in `bin/cdk-workshop.ts` as follows:

 {{<highlight ts "hl_lines=2 5">}}
-import * as cdk from 'aws-cdk-lib' import { ConstructHubStack } from '../lib/construct-hub-stack'
+import * as cdk from "aws-cdk-lib";
+import { ConstructHubStack } from "../lib/private-construct-hub-stack";

 const app = new cdk.App();
-new ConstructHubStack(app, 'ConstructHubStack', {
+new ConstructHubStack(app, "ConstructHubStack", {
   env: {
     account: process.env.CDK_DEFAULT_ACCOUNT,
-    region: process.env.CDK_DEFAULT_REGION
+    region: process.env.CDK_DEFAULT_REGION,
-  }
+  },
 });
 {{</highlight>}}